iodepo/odis-arch/book/thematics/docs/maps.md

 The schema.org type Map only offers one special property beyond the parent CreativeWork.
-That is a [mapType](https://schema.org/mapType) which is an enumeration of types that do not apply to OIH use cases.
+That is a [mapType](https://schema.org/mapType) which is an enumeration of types that do not apply to ODIS use cases.
 However, the use of the Map typing itself may aid in narrowing search requests later to a specific creative work.

 Schema.org type Map is a subtype of CreativeWork.
 As such, we can all the approaches